-With most Medicare Supplements offered in Alabama, you can go to any doctor or hospital in the U.S. that accepts Medicare patients.
-You can see specialists without a referral and are you have full coverage when you travel anywhere in the United States.
-Medicare Supplements do not include outpatient prescription drugs, so you will need to enroll in a Part D Prescription Drug Plan.
-To apply for a Medicare Supplement, you must enroll in both Medicare Part A and Part B.
+With most Medicare Supplements offered in Alabama, you have the freedom to go to any doctor or hospital in the United States that accepts Medicare patients.
+You can see specialists without a referral, and your coverage goes with you when you travel anywhere in the U.S. Medicare Supplements do not cover prescription drugs, so you’ll need to enroll in a Medicare Part D Prescription Drug Plan.
+To apply for a Medicare Supplement, you have to be enrolled in both Medicare Part A and Part B.

 Don’t Miss This Opportunity